+Figure 14.
+Sound intensity reduction with distance

-14intensity The macroscopic indicator ENV-2, however, neglect this dependence due to difficulty/impossibility of the sound aggregation over the surface to get a single indicator.
+The macroscopic indicator ENV-2, however, neglect this dependence due to difficulty/impossibility of the sound aggregation over the surface to get a single indicator.
 ENV-3: Equivalent noise level try to account better for invers square law of acoustic by computing the sound intensity for a given point at the surface of the city area at a given time, and then aggregating it over a time into single equivalent noise level for that point.

 For a given concept c, scenario s, point p in the city area at a given time t, total sound intensity, Iscpt, from all sources i.e. flying vehicles, could be calculated by following formula: